banaio/www-bana-io/docs/resume/cover-letter.md

 ### Salary and notice period

-I'm available to start on/after the **01/04/2022**, or possibly earlier.
+I'm available to start on/after the **20/01/2023**, or possibly earlier.
 I'm willing to negotiate on this as it depends on a few things, that said:

-* If it's a contracting role, minimum of £800 per day outside of IR35.
+* If it's a contracting role, minimum of £650 per day outside of IR35 and £750 per day inside of IR35.
-* If it's a permanent position, minimum of £155,000 per year.
+* If it's a permanent position, minimum of £140,000 per year.

 The figures I mentioned above are not set in stone and I am willing to listen to counter offers.